roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Yuuyami reperformed a video transmission by a stationary computer.

-"Onee-sama said such, huh?
+"Huh? onee-sama said so?
 'I think it's also nice to have a new world where bell peppers doesn't exist.'"
 "In other words, knowing that the world should branch, she is yet willing to destroy it."
 "Yes."